You may not use the Services if you are younger than 13 years old unless you have the agreement of your parent or legal guardian.

 Binding Arbitration.
 Please read this Arbitration Agreement carefully.
-It is part of your contract with K12 and affects your rights.
+It is part of your contract with Stride and affects your rights.
 Any dispute or claim relating in any way to these Terms (including to the validity and enforceability of the Terms) or the Services will be solved by binding and confidential arbitration, rather than in court.
 The Federal Arbitration Act and federal arbitration law apply to these Terms.
 There is no judge or jury in arbitration, and court review of an arbitration award is limited.
 However, an arbitrator can award on an individual basis the same damages and relief as a court (including injunctive and declaratory relief or statutory damages) and must follow the Terms as a court would.
 The arbitration will be conducted in English by the American Arbitration Association (AAA) under its rules, including the AAA’s Supplementary Procedures for Consumer-Related Disputes.
 The AAA’s rules are available at www.adr.org or by calling 1-800-778-7879.
 Payment of all filing, administration and arbitrator fees will be governed by the AAA’s rules.
 You may choose to have the arbitration conducted by telephone, based on written submissions, or in person.
 The arbitration will be held before one arbitrator and that person will issue a written award and statement of decision describing the essential findings and conclusions on which the award is based, including the calculation of any damages awarded.
 We each agree that any dispute resolution proceedings will be conducted only on an individual basis and not in a class, consolidated or representative action.
-If for any reason a claim proceeds in court rather than in arbitration we each give up any right to a jury trial.
-We also both agree that you or we may bring suit in court to enjoin infringement or other misuse of intellectual property rights.
+If for any reason a claim proceeds in court rather than in arbitration, we both give up any right to a jury trial.
+We also both agree that you or we may bring a suit in court to enjoin infringement or other misuse of intellectual property rights.

 What Other Provisions Apply?